GabrielVal0911/MortageRepaymentCalculator/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

-## Create a custom `README.md`

-Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
-That will make it show up as your repository's README file.